nikmedoed/nikmedoed.github.io/README.md

 # nikmedoed.github.io

 This repository contains the source for my personal landing page and portfolio.
-The site is a simple static page built with [Bulma](https://bulma.io) and hosted on GitHub Pages.
+The site is a simple static page built with [Bulma 1.0](https://bulma.io) and hosted on GitHub Pages.
 It uses a custom color palette from my "Resist, Invent & Projects" blog.

 Visit the site here: <https://nikmedoed.github.io>